boost-ext/di/doc/tutorial.md

 | std::weak_ptr<T> | [singleton] |

 Coming back to our example, we got quite a lot `singletons` there as we just needed one instance per application life time.
-Although scope deduction is very useful, it's not always what we need and therefore `Boost.DI` allows changing the scope for given type.
+Although scope deduction is very useful, it's not always what we need and therefore `[Boost].DI` allows changing the scope for given type.

 ```cpp
 auto injector = di::make_injector(